ikoinaris/Hotel-Project/README.md

 # Hotel-Project
-This Project has been created using Spring Boot and MongoDb.
+This Project represents a Hotel System collecting the Reviews of the guests.

-In this project you can find:
+In this repository you can find:
-1) A complete SpringBoot application representing a Review-System for Hotels
+1) A Java - SpringBoot application
 2) The complete configuration for a database connection with MongoDb
 3) A collection of Requests who can be executed in Postman
+4) A Docker file to create image of project so we can deploy it with Kubernetes